-During 2018, substantially all of our long-lived assets were located within the United States and United Kingdom.
+During 2019, substantially all of our long-lived assets were located within the United States and United Kingdom.

-Revenue from international markets were approximately 2% of our consolidated revenue for 2018 and approximately 2% of our consolidated revenue for 2017.
+Revenue from international markets were approximately 2% of our consolidated revenue for both 2019 and 2018.

 We operate in one segment.
 The Company has one business activity and does not segregate its business for internal reporting.
 Accordingly, management has determined that the Company operates in one reportable segment.